tttp/dxid/README.md

 - the number is first encoded using base32 with 32 symbols that are url safe (no need to encode)
 - it's prefixed with a checksum, the [luhn mode 32](https://en.wikipedia.org/wiki/Luhn_mod_N_algorithm) of the encoded id
-- to remove risks of generating a dxid that looks like a word, we removed all voyels. the 32 chars are *bcdfghjklmnpqrstvwxz_-0123456789*
+- to remove risks of generating a dxid that looks like a word, we removed the most common voyels (aeiou). the 32 chars are *bcdfghjklmnpqrstvwxyz-0123456789*
 - To keep the dxid short, we only base32 encode the significant bits, it's similar than writing 42 instead of 00000042.
 - to make it easier to write long names, you can put "." as a separator anywhere and it will be ignored
 - to make it easier to type, dxid is case insensitive, but always generated as lowercase